Kid Niki: Radical Ninja: Legacy

 In Japan, two sequels appeared for the Famicom.
 The first was Kaiketsu Yanchamaru 2: Karakuri Land in 1991, and the second was Kaiketsu Yanchamaru 3 in 1993.
 Each of the three NES/Famicom titles feature radically different character designs.

-There is a Game Boy sequel called Ganso!!
-Yanchamaru in 1991.
+A Game Boy sequel called Ganso!!
+Yanchamaru was released in 1991.
 This portable sequel is a unique game and not a port of one of the existing Kid Niki/Yanchamaru titles.

 Kid Niki makes a cameo appearance in Irem's NES game Kickle Cubicle.
 To see Kid Niki, the player must hold down the A button on Controller 2, and then turn on the game.
 Then the player continues holding A until the title screen appears, and Kid Niki will appear.
 This trick also works on the Famicom version of Kickle Cubicle.

-Kid Niki Radical Ninja was published for the Nintendo Switch by HAMSTER as part of their Arcade Archives series in January 2018.
+Kid Niki Radical Ninja was released by Hamster Corporation as part of their Arcade Archives series in January 2018 for the Nintendo Switch and PlayStation 4.

+The NES version is considered by IGN to be the 49th best game to be released on the Nintendo Entertainment System.